 2 Circular Road.
 Tel: 6805-8181

 Culina at COMO Dempsey

-Stalwart fine-foods importer Culina has new digs for their B to C operations, and it's huge.
-Their new location in Dempsey Hill is a couple of blocks down from their previous place, and occupies over twice the space at 15,000-sq ft.
-A bigger space naturally also means more stuff — the foodie playground now boasts a wine bar, in addition to an expanded Culina bistro that seats over 200.
+Stalwart fine-foods importer Culina has new digs for their B to C operations, and it’s huge.
+Their new location in Dempsey Hill is a couple of blocks down from their previous place, and occupies more than twice the space at over 15,000-sq ft.
+A bigger space naturally also means more stuff — the foodie playground now boasts a wine bar, in addition to an expanded Culina bistro that seats 175.
 Heading the kitchen is chef Timothy de Souza, who has helmed several restaurants in the COMO group prior.
-The menu's an attractive, if familiar mix of European dishes that run the gamut from a flaky, umami bomb of a pissaladiere tart to a selection of pastas, salads, sandwiches, and largers plates like duck confit.
+The menu’s an attractive, if familiar mix of European dishes that run the gamut from a flaky, umami bomb of a pissaladiere tart to a selection of pastas, salads, sandwiches, and largers plates like duck confit.
 What you really should do though, is take a gander around the groceries section, and spend some time gawking at all the beautifully-displayed produce that includes everything from intensely-flavoured Black Onyx grain-fed angus beef to glistening, in-season seafood like King George whiting.
 After gawking, decide that they should be dishes on your table — at their freshest — and have them prepared professionally, and simply so that their provenance shines.

 15 Dempsey Road.
 Tel: 6474-7338